blackwright/mori/README.md

 # [mori](https://www.blackwright.com)

-A collection of coding experiments built with Next.js/React and TypeScript.
+Personal site and a collection of coding experiments built with Next.js/React and TypeScript.